 The staff of SSCI strives to ensure that all facility users have a fun and safe experience.
-In order to achieve this goal, we ask that you share the following rules with all parents, assistant coaches and players.
+To achieve this goal, we ask that you share the following rules with all parents, assistant coaches and players.

-- Masks must be worn by all entering the facilities.
-Only players and referees may remove their mask while actively engaged in activity on-field. - Proof of Vaccine of spectators, details to be released at a later date. - Clean footwear must be worn free of mud and dirt, when entering all fields.
-Metal cleats are not allowed on the fields - Spectators are to view games from designated spectator areas only - Sood, sunflower seeds, sugared drinks or gum are not allowed on the fields

-No outside Food or Drink permitted

-- Only plastic bottles with water are allowed on the fields - There is zero tolerance for violence or abusive and foul language directed at anyone in or around SSCI facilities - Spitting is prohibited indoors and outdoors on all Saskatoon Soccer Centre premises.
+- Sclean footwear must be worn free of mud and dirt, when entering all fields.
+Metal cleats are not allowed on the fields - Spectators are to view games from designated spectator areas only - Food, sunflower seeds, sugared drinks or gum are not allowed on the fields - No outside Food or Drink permitted - Only plastic bottles with water are allowed on the fields - There is zero tolerance for violence or abusive and foul language directed at anyone in or around SSCI facilities - Spitting is prohibited indoors and outdoors on all Saskatoon Soccer Centre premises.
 Individuals caught spitting will be immediately evicted